nlohmann/crow/README.md

     - [ ] Logging framework integration
     - [x] Non-blocking event submission
     - [ ] Basic data sanitization (e.g. filtering out values that look like passwords)
-    - [ ] Context data helpers (e.g. setting the current user, recording breadcrumbs)
+    - [x] Context data helpers (e.g. setting the current user, recording breadcrumbs)
     - [ ] Event sampling
     - [ ] Honor Sentry’s HTTP 429 Retry-After header
     - [ ] Pre and Post event send hooks
     - [ ] Local variable values in stacktrace (on platforms where this is possible)

+## Change Log

+### Version 0.0.2

+- :construction_worker: integrated Travis and AppVeyor CI (#1)
+- :memo: added Doxygen documentation as GitHub page (#4)
+- :sparkles: added function to retrieve last event id (#8)
+- :sparkles: collecting information on user, machine, operating system, and compiler
+- :wheelchair: client now compiles with macOS, Linux, Windows (MinGW and MSVC)
+- :heavy_minus_sign: removed Sole dependency for UUID generation
+- :heavy_minus_sign: removed Date dependency for ISO8601 date string generation
+- :white_check_mark: adding unit tests and live test client

+### Version 0.0.1

+- :tada: initial release

 ## Prerequisites

 You need [libcurl](https://curl.haxx.se/libcurl/) and a C++11 compiler to use the library.
+Curl should be detected by CMake.
+If this does not work, you can [download libcurl](https://curl.haxx.se/download.html) and pass the path to the source release folder to CMake via `-DCROW_EXTERNAL_CURL_PROJECT=curl-7.61.0`.
+This libcurl is then built and statically linked.

 ## License